bpg/terraform-provider-proxmox/docs/index.md

 When using a non-root user for the SSH connection, the user **must** have the `sudo` privilege on the target node without requiring a password.

+-> If you run clustered Proxmox VE, you will need to configure the `sudo` privilege for the user on all nodes in the cluster.

+-> `sudo` is not installed by default on Proxmox VE nodes.
+You can install it via the command line on the Proxmox host: `apt install sudo`

 You can configure the `sudo` privilege for the user via the command line on the Proxmox host.
 In the example below, we create a user `terraform` and assign the `sudo` privilege to it:

 - Create a new system user: